Clarifai/old-docs/pcombine_or_negate.md

 ### Negate search criteria
-Find all data that is NOT similar to a given input.
+Find all data that is NOT similar to a given criteria.
 For example, you can search for all the inputs NOT annotated “dog”.

 ![image](/images/negate_search_criteria.jpg)